hermannhueck/MusicService/Clients/MusicWebApp-Play-Scala-PlayWS-NoAuth/README.md

 - the URL path of a supported HTTP request
 - the controller method (and parameters) where the request is routed to

-There is just one controllers:
+There is just one controller:
-- musicWebApp.controllers.WebApplication provides the web application
+- _musicWebApp.controllers.WebApplication_ provides the web application
   to be run in the browser.

 The controllers access the web service layer.
-Class musicWebApp.ws.WsApi provides the interface for web service access.
+Class _musicWebApp.ws.WsApi_ provides the interface for web service access.

 All application classes are located in the "app" directory.
 All test classes are located in the "test" directory.